Herbologist/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Practice Project For Coursera Data Science Class
+Practice Project For MY Coursera.org Data Science Class

+I always push edited files to DEVEL and then MERGE To MASTER once I am satisfied that everything is correct.